Llannefydd F.C.: History

-The club was formed in 1998 and the most notable season was 2016–17, when they won the Vale of Clwyd and Conwy Football League Premier Division title, Premier Cup and Premier Auxiliary Cup and just missed out on a quadruple when losing in the President's Cup Final to Abergele.
+The club's most notable season was 2016–17, when they won the Premier Division title, Premier Cup and Premier Auxiliary Cup and just missed out on a quadruple when losing in the President's Cup final to Abergele.
 They were promoted to the Welsh Alliance League Division Two where their best finish was as runner-up at the end of the 2019–20 season.

-The club then joined the North Wales Coast East Football League as part of the restructure of the Welsh football pyramid.
+The club then joined the North Wales Coast East Football League Premier Division (tier 4) as part of the restructure of the Welsh football pyramid.
+After two consecutive second-place finishes, the club was promoted to the Ardal North West in 2023.